AquariusPower/CommandsConsoleGUI/doc/readme.txt

 	= ToggleAutoBkpIfDBhashChanges
 	= Setup.cfg.areCchangesMadeIngame.overridenBy.Init.cfg
 	= If true, Exec all lines til Else.ElseIf.IfEnd; If.if.
 Nested index.
 Requires nested endings;If false, will skip subsequent commands til else or end.
+	= Alias/var autocomplete, also in the middle of the input field text.

 DOING:
 	...
 SeparateGUI class from Commands Management